CrosswaveOmega/json/README.md

 # json

-A set of JSON files for developing applications with Helldivers 2
+A set of JSON files for developing applications with Helldivers 2.
+Intended to be updated a bit faster than the parent repo.

 ### Goals
 Provide a set of 'static' information like planets, factions and sectors.